 Communities of color, like San Antonio (63.3% Latino), consistently have the fewest parks and recreational facilities, according to a Salud America! research review.

 In fact, of the nation’s 100 most populated cities, San Antonio, Texas ranks 69th for their park system, according to the Trust for Public Land 2017 ParkScore Index.

 ParkScore rank is based on park access, park size, and facilities and investment.

 Of course, the issue of park access doesn’t fall solely on the shoulders of parks departments.

 Safe routes to walk or bike to parks are an important component of park access, as is public transit, particularly for youth and seniors.

 To most effectively improve park access, city leaders, for example, should work with transportation, planning and parks departments to address safety concerns and guide investment in sidewalks, bike lanes and public transit, particularly in underserved areas.
 Of course, health, sustainability and equity departments should also be included.

 Schools can help, too.
 Schools can improve and green their schoolyards and open them for public use, which is known as a joint or shared use agreement.
-San Antonio Sports has improved over 16 school parks.
+San Antonio Sports, for example, has improved over 16 school parks.
 Additionally, school policies can support the inclusion of outdoor learning in the curriculum.